Legally Reviewed

 May 23, 2024 – Store Loyalty Programs Could Pay Off for Plaintiffs in Toxic Baby Food MDL

-We all know that entering your phone number at Walgreens, using the Target app to pay, or scanning your Costco card is a must so you can get those huge discounts.
+We all know that entering your phone number at Walgreens, using the Target app to pay, or scanning your Costco card is a must to get those huge discounts.
 But did you know that those loyalty programs track every single thing you buy?
 And they are directly tied to you through your phone number or email, usually both.

 Well, that information from retailers' customer loyalty programs could serve as crucial evidence for the plaintiffs in the toxic baby food lawsuits.
 These programs, which track what people buy and how often, would go a long way toward demonstrating the specific baby food brands and products the injured parties purchased.